anewusername/opencl_fdtd/README.md

 # opencl-fdtd

-**opencl-fdtd** is a python package for running 3D time-domain electromagnetic simulations on parallel compute hardware (mainly GPUs).
+**opencl-fdtd** is a python application for running 3D time-domain electromagnetic simulations on parallel compute hardware (mainly GPUs).

 **Performance** highly depends on what hardware you have available:
 * A 395x345x73 cell simulation (~10 million points, 8-cell absorbing boundaries)